NangmanGureum/Qwilight-Skin-Editor/README.md

 ### How it can does?

-* Skin resource management
+- Skin resource management
-* Intuitive playing/result UI editing
+- Intuitive playing/result UI editing
-* Animation management by resources
+- Animation management by resources
-* Skin preview
+- Skin preview

 ### Todo

-* Make format loader
+- Make file maneger